yuc0824/ACAMdata/README.md

 # ACAM

-The source code and results of performance comparison of ACAM against Garnett, CellAssign, and SingleR.
+The source code and results of performance comparison of ACAM against Garnett, CellAssign, SingleR and scmap.

 ## Notes